gcampbell-msft/fixed-pending-release/README.md

-# A GitHub Action that closes issues marked 'fixed-pending-release' upon a new release
+# A GitHub Action that closes issues marked for closing upon a new release

 This GitHub Action adds a comment to all pull requests that were included in a GitHub release.
 The comment includes a link to the release, along with a celebratory emoji :tada: